 If you have a PoE switch and want to pass PoE to client devices, you should not use non-PoE switches in between, because most PoE switches will not turn on the power to ports that are connected to non-PoE client devices at all, and some older non-PoE switches not only fail to pass power, but they may make matters worse by shorting unused pairs 1 and 4 (connecting them to the ground).
 So, if you want a non-PoE switch to "power" other PoE devices, all you need is a PoE injector.

 Can PoE Switch Be Used with Non-PoE Devices?

-PoE switches are great, but with it, can i still use other non-PoE devices?
+PoE switches are great, but can I still use them with other non-PoE devices?
 What happens if I plug a non-PoE device into a PoE switch?
 Here are the answers.

 However, not all PoE switches are standard PoE switches.
 You have to verify the type of PoE, to figure out whether it’s active or passive.
-The one to be wary about is the passive PoE.
-Passive PoE switch does not adhere to any IEEE standard, which means it always sends electric current out over the Ethernet cable at a certain voltage regardless of whether the terminal device supports PoE or not.
-So using passive PoE switch may burn out the terminal non-PoE devices.
+The one to be wary of is the passive PoE.
+Passive PoE switches do not adhere to any IEEE standard, which means it always sends electric current out over the Ethernet cable at a certain voltage regardless of whether the terminal device supports PoE or not.
+So using passive PoE switches may burn out the terminal non-PoE devices.